-- Do not use the media in locations that are subject to static electricity or electrical noise. - Do not touch the Memory Stick media connector with your finger or metallic objects. - Use only the label supplied with the Memory Stick media as a label. - Do not bend, drop, or apply strong shock to the Memory Stick media. - Do not disassemble or modify Memory Stick media. - Do not let Memory Stick media get wet. - Do not use or store Memory Stick media in a location subject to: - ☐ Extremely high temperatures, such as in a car parked in the sun - Direct sunlight - High humidity or - Corrosive substances - Use the storage case supplied with the Memory Stick media.
+Do not use the media in locations that are subject to static electricity or electrical noise.
+Do not touch the Memory Stick media connector with your finger or metallic objects.
+Use only the label supplied with the Memory Stick media as a label.
+Do not bend, drop, or apply strong shock to the Memory Stick media.
+Do not disassemble or modify Memory Stick media.
+Do not let Memory Stick media get wet.
+Do not use or store Memory Stick media in a location subject to: ☐ Extremely high temperatures, such as in a car parked in the sun ☐ Direct sunlight

+Use the storage case supplied with the Memory Stick media.